Accelerated simulation of Boltzmann-BGK equations near the diffusive limit with asymptotic-preserving multilevel Monte Carlo: Multilevel Monte Carlo Simulation near the Diffusive Limit

 \subsection{Multilevel Monte Carlo}

 We combine simulations with different time step sizes through multilevel Monte Carlo (MLMC)~\cite{Giles2008,Heinrich2001}.
 Multilevel Monte Carlo combines many inaccurate trajectories (low variance) with lower numbers of increasingly accurate trajectories (low bias).
-A coarse Monte Carlo estimator at level 0 $\hat{Y}_0(t^*)$, with a time step $\Delta t_0$, can be written as
+A coarse Monte Carlo estimator at level 0 $\hat{Y}_0(t^*)$, with a time step $\Delta t_0$, is given by

 Estimator \eqref{eq:MC0estimator} is based on a large number of trajectories $P_0$, but has a low computational cost as few time steps $N_0$ are required to reach time $t^*$.

 Next, $\hat{Y}_0(t^*)$ is refined upon by a sequence of $L$ difference estimators at levels $\ell=1,\ldots,L$.
 Each difference estimator uses an ensemble of $P_\ell$ particle pairs